henry-luo/mark/README.md

 </script>
 ```

 Note: /dist/mark.js has bundled all sub-modules and all dependencies with it, and is meant to run in browser.
 The entire script is about 14K after gzip.
-It supports latest browsers, including Chrome, Safari, Firefox, Edge.
+It supports latest browsers, including Chrome, Safari, Firefox, Edge. (*Legacy browser IE is not supported.*)

 *If you just want the core functional API, without the sub-modules, you can also use mark.core.js, which is only 7K after gzip.
 You can also refer to the package.json to create your own custom bundle with the sub-modules you need.*

-*If you need to support legacy browsers, like IE11, which do not have proper ES6 support, you need to use /dist/mark.es5.js.
-IE < 11 are not supported.*

 ## Documentation